List of regular polytopes: Abstract polytopes

 The abstract polytopes arose out of an attempt to study polytopes apart from the geometrical space they are embedded in.
-They include the tessellations of spherical, Euclidean and hyperbolic space, tessellations of other manifolds, and many other objects that do not have a well-defined topology, but instead may be characterised by their "local" topology.
-There are infinitely many in every dimension.
+They include the tessellations of spherical, Euclidean and hyperbolic space, and of other manifolds.
+There are infinitely many of every rank greater than 1.
 See this atlas for a sample.
 Some notable examples of abstract regular polytopes that do not appear elsewhere in this list are the 11-cell, {3,5,3}, and the 57-cell, {5,3,5}, which have regular projective polyhedra as cells and vertex figures.

 The elements of an abstract polyhedron are its body (the maximal element), its faces, edges, vertices and the null polytope or empty set.
 These abstract elements can be mapped into ordinary space or realised as geometrical figures.
 Some abstract polyhedra have well-formed or faithful realisations, others do not.
-A flag is a connected set of elements of each dimension - for a polyhedron that is the body, a face, an edge of the face, a vertex of the edge, and the null polytope.
+A flag is a connected set of elements of each rank - for a polyhedron that is the body, a face, an edge of the face, a vertex of the edge, and the null polytope.
 An abstract polytope is said to be regular if its combinatorial symmetries are transitive on its flags - that is to say, that any flag can be mapped onto any other under a symmetry of the polyhedron.
 Abstract regular polytopes remain an active area of research.

-Five such regular abstract polyhedra, which can not be realised faithfully, were identified by H. S. M. Coxeter in his book Regular Polytopes (1977) and again by J. M. Wills in his paper "The combinatorially regular polyhedra of index 2" (1987).
+Five such regular abstract polyhedra, which can not be realised faithfully and symmetrically, were identified by H. S. M. Coxeter in his book Regular Polytopes (1977) and again by J. M. Wills in his paper "The combinatorially regular polyhedra of index 2" (1987).
 They are all topologically equivalent to toroids.
 Their construction, by arranging n faces around each vertex, can be repeated indefinitely as tilings of the hyperbolic plane.
 In the diagrams below, the hyperbolic tiling images have colors corresponding to those of the polyhedra images.